Cohomology fractals, Cannon-Thurston maps, and the geodesic flow: Introduction

 We now outline the contents of each section of the paper.
 Note that we include a glossary of notation in \refapp{Notation}.
 We begin by reviewing the definitions of ideal and material triangulations, and their hyperbolic geometry in \refsec{Triangulations}.
 In \refsec{CannonThurston} we define Cannon--Thurston maps.
 In \refsec{Graphics} we discuss the differences between vector and raster graphics.
 We also recall a vector graphics algorithm (\refalg{CTApprox}) used in previous work to illustrate Cannon--Thurston maps.

 In \refsec{CohomologyFractals} we give several equivalent definitions of the cohomology fractal.
 It depends on choices beyond the manifold $M$ and the cohomology class $[\omega]$: there is a choice of viewpoint $p \in M$ and a choice of a visual radius $R$.
-The fractal is a function $\Phi^{\omega,p}_{R} \from \UT{p}{M} \to \RR$.
+The cohomology fractal is a function $\Phi^{\omega,p}_{R} \from \UT{p}{M} \to \RR$.
 Roughly, for each vector $v \in \UT{p}{M}$ we build the geodesic arc $\gamma$ of length $R$ from $p$ in the direction of $v$ and compute $\Phi^{\omega,p}_{R}(v) = \omega(\gamma)$.
 (Note that we repeatedly generalise the definition of the cohomology fractal throughout the paper; the decorations alter to remind the reader of the desired context.)

 In \reffig{MatchUp}, we see a cohomology fractal closely matching an approximation of a Cannon--Thurston map, as produced by \refalg{CTApprox}.
-In \refsec{Matching} we prove the following. \begin{restate}{Proposition}{Prop:LightDark} Cohomology fractals are dual to approximations of the Cannon--Thurston map. \end{restate} Thus we have a new representation of Cannon--Thurston maps.
+In \refsec{Matching} we prove the following.

+\begin{restate}{Proposition}{Prop:LightDark} Cohomology fractals are dual to approximations of the Cannon--Thurston map. \end{restate}

+Thus we have a new representation of Cannon--Thurston maps.
 We also compare cohomology fractals with the \emph{lightning curves} of Dicks and various coauthors.
 (The name is due to Wright~\cite[page~324]{IndrasPearls}.)
 We experimentally observe that the lightning curve corresponds to some of the brightest points of the cohomology fractal.

 In \refsec{Implement} we describe the algorithms we use to produce images of cohomology fractals.
 Adding the ability to move through the manifold leads us to separate the viewpoint $p$ from a \emph{basepoint}, denoted $b$, of the cohomology fractal.
 We still trace rays starting at $p$, but then evaluate $\omega$ on any path in $\cover{M}$ from $b$ to the endpoint of $\gamma$.